(Updated 5/20/20) A list of movies about mental health and substance abuse – includes PDF printable discussion questions

 Will my actions allow my loved one to continue to drink or use?
 Is this a “want” versus a basic need?
 Will my actions prevent them from experiencing a natural consequence?
 If the answer is yes, it’s probably enabling.

-Please share in a comment your suggestions for helping a loved one who is struggling with addiction.
+Please share in a comment your suggestions for helping a loved one with addiction.